archit-kalla/ACAI/README.md

 RL based racing implemetation fo Assetto Corsa

+does not use CV instead uses all info taken from sim data

 ## SETUP INSTRCTION

 - Ensure you have python 3.3 installed for Assetto Corsa Environment